meadorjc/CourseProjects/StegonographicBMP/readme.txt

     rows and columns, modify the color of a single block, write the bitmap to a new file, and quit the program through a text file.

-    Batch-File Usage:

-        RunPixBlockBMP.bat

-            This batch file runs PixBlockBMP.exe with CommandFile.txt as the command-line argument

-            The example command-file that is included creates four bitmap files: default1.bmp
-                defaultAfterInsert.bmp
-                newDefaultColor.bmp, and
-                tinyBitmap.bmp.

-            These four files demonstrate the default image, as well as the default image after using various commands to edit the image.

 Purpose: The purpose of this program is to utilize and consolidate learning
-        for the following concepts:
+        of the following concepts:
+        - Class objects, inheritance, constructors and destructors
+        - Error handling
+        - bitwise operator and byte-order configuration for primitive datatypes
+        - Endianness (big-endian vs. little-endian)
         - multi-dimensional to one-dimensional vector translations
-            - bitwise operator and byte-order configuration for primitive datatypes
         - binary-mode file processing
         - Understand and work with hexadecimal format
         - Understand bitmap file formatting and header structures.
         - continue to develop skills of structs, pointers to structs, dynamically allocated struct data, command-line arguments processing, and flexible input-file data processing.

         Definitions:
         PixelBlock
             A 50px by 50px block of uniform color stored as a single unsigned integer in a 1-d vector array; color can be specified by user or be filled in by a preset default color.

-        Default PixelBlock Image
+        Default Bitmap Object
-            The default vector of unsigned integers with 100 elements, representing the pixel-blocks in the stardard 10 pixel-block by 10 pixel-block image.
+            A bitmap object with a default vector of unsigned integers with 100 elements, representing the pixel-blocks in the stardard 10 pixel-block by 10 pixel-block image.
 The default image is initially populated by a block-letter 'C'.
+A default bitmap object can accept any commands that are found under GENERAL COMMANDS: no stegonographic functions may be applied to a standard bitmap object.

+        StegoBMP Object
+            A bitmap object that can accept all GNERAL COMMANDS, as well as SPECIAL STEGONOGRAPHIC COMMANDS, which include:
+                HIDE BITMAP WITHIN ANOTHER BITMAP
+                GET HIDDEN BITMAP FROM ENCODED FILE

             Representation:

             R = RED     (0xFFFF0000)